Cló Gaelach and The Story of Us

 Manuscript Ogham decoded using Irish script in The Book of Ballymote (f.
 170 v RIA MS 23 P 12. isos.dias.ie)

-Many historic Cló Gaelach street signs are still in place across Ireland, with Dublin’s dark green street plates dating to before independence and the blue mid-century bilingual street signs as some of the last official street plates that use Irish lettering.
-A recent project which has been mapping Cló Gaelach street signs is Dr Nicole Volmering’s Clóscape project, which has also helped renew interest in their cultural significance.2
+Many historic Cló Gaelach street signs are still in place across Ireland, with Dublin’s dark green street plates dating to before independence and the blue mid-century bilingual street signs among the last official street plates to use Irish lettering.
+A recent project mapping Cló Gaelach street signs is Dr Nicole Volmering’s Clóscape project, which has also helped renew interest in their cultural significance.

 John Street, Dublin.